 Once the new judge has made a decision, it is important to carefully review the notice of decision to ensure that all benefits awarded are accurate and complete.
 If there are any errors or omissions, it may be necessary to file a request for clarification or reconsideration.

 Additionally, it is important to continue to work with medical providers and follow any recommended treatment plans.
 Failure to do so may result in the termination of benefits.

 Talk to an Experienced Syracuse Worker’s Compensation Lawyer Who Can Make Sure You Get the Benefits You Deserve

 We know how difficult a work-related injury can be.
-That’s why the Syracuse workers’ compensation attorneys at McMahon Kublick, P.C. are here to help you fight to recover all the benefits you deserve.
+That’s why the dedicated Syracuse Workers Compensation Lawyers at McMahon Kublick, P.C. are here to help you fight to recover all the benefits you deserve.
 We represent clients across the Syracuse and Central New York area including Auburn, Geneva, Watertown, Utica-Rome, Cortland and across all of upstate New York.